HKUST-Aerial-Robotics/grad_traj_optimization/README.md

 ```

   Likewise, a random collision map is built but with fewer obstacles.
 Then you can click in *rviz* using *2D Nav Goal* to add
   some waypoints.
-The default waypoint number is 9 and you can change it in click.launch.
+The *Z* coordinate of each waypoint is set to *2.0*.
+The default waypoint number is 9 and you can change it in *click.launch*.
 Trajectory is
   generated as long as enough waypoints are added.

   <div align=center>